Rwanda calls Congo 'crybaby' at U.N., Congo says Rwanda 'arrogant'

 After the military defeat of M23, the peacekeepers and the Congolese army have turned their attention to tackling the FDLR and the Allied Democratic Forces, a Ugandan Islamist group.

-The resolution asked the United Nations and international organizations to work with neighboring states to “urgently address the situation of former M23 combatants located in their territories, and stresses the importance of ensuring that the M23 does not regroup and resume military activities.”
+The resolution asked states neighboring Congo to “urgently address the situation of former M23 combatants located in their territories, and stresses the importance of ensuring that the M23 does not regroup and resume military activities.”

 It also called upon countries in the region to take steps to ensure there is no support in or from their territories for armed groups in eastern Congo.
 U.N. experts have also accused Uganda of aiding Congolese rebels, which Kampala has denied.